Female Entrepreneur Statistics: What the Numbers Reveal

 Photo by Wavebreakmedia / Depositphotos

-In this article, we’ve gathered insights about women-led businesses globally and across the United States.
-You’ll also discover our ranking of US states based on the percentage of small businesses owned by women.
+In this article, we’ve gathered the latest data on women-led businesse.
+You’ll also find our original ranking of all 50 U.S. states plus D.C. based on the percentage of small businesses owned by women.

 Key Female Entrepreneurship Statistics